JJ/granada-off/text/geekery.md

 some other temporary exhibitions, and, from there on, the Biology building, which lies to the right, has a rather creepy stuffed animals vitrine, and the geology departments all kind of rocks.
-There is nothing but people in the Maths area, and in the Chemistry light but pungent smells.
+There is nothing but people in the Maths area; on the other hand, the Chemistry zone boasts light, but pungent smells.

 If you go across the parking to the next building and ask nicely the concierges at the entrance, you